Tebikaaa/GenelOlarakOyunCUP_API/README.md

 When you clone the repo the projects would install normally BUT there is a requirement, you need to do migration things again cause i am using my own database server and database it wont work on you STEPS:

+There are little exceptions i use Visual Studio 2022 Community Version it might change in other editors

 1. CLONE THE REPO
 2. OPEN THE WEBAPP DIRECTORY
 3. DELETE MIGRATIONS